 One of Lacan’s innovations in psychoanalytic practice was the variable length session and so there is no set ‘fifty minute hour’ in a Lacanian psychoanalytic treatment.
 In much the same way that someone writing a sentence doesn’t have to put in a full stop or a comma a certain set number of seconds after they start to write, so an analytic session doesn’t necessarily end a certain set number of minutes after it begins.
 So sessions will often come to a close at a point relative to the speech of the client.
 One consequence of this is that Lacanian work is often quite focused and tends not to involve long periods of silence.
 Shorter sessions can also be easier for clients to fit into busy, modern lives.

 Do all clients have to lie on a couch when they talk?

 Each treatment is built around the individual.
 Some people will work better on the couch, some will be better off face-to-face – but all analyses will start with a series of meetings, called ‘preliminary discussions’, which are always face-to-face and which may go on for some time.

 How many sessions are there in a week?

-For a treatment to gain and keep a working momentum it can be helpful to meet two or more times a week – but there is no ‘norm’ for this and the conditions of the work will be discussed in the first sessions and can be revisited at any time.
+Once a week seems to be the minimum if a treatment is to gain and keep a working momentum.
+It can sometimes be helpful to meet more than once a week or indeed several times a week – but there is no ‘norm’ for this and the conditions of the work will be discussed in the first sessions and can be revisited at any time.
 Sessions can be spread across the week or can happen within the same day.
-For clients living outside Bristol it’s possible to have multiple sessions in one day on a bi-weekly or monthly basis.
+For clients living outside Bristol it’s sometimes possible to have multiple sessions in one day.

 How long will the treatment go on for?